 There are many over-the-counter products that claim to remove blackheads.
 You can also schedule an appointment with a professional esthetician.
 If you need quick results, however, you can research ways to get rid of blackheads at home.

 Does Toothpaste Remove Blackheads?
 The answer to this frequently asked question is not easy.
-For better understanding, you should read this article.
+For a better understanding, you should read this article.